What happens when technology blends with coaching? You start to enable anyone to have affordable access to development.

 Certainly, 1:1 coaching has been the path to improvement for managers and leaders.
 However, it is expensive and not very scalable.
 And yet it’s hard to improve without practice and thoughtful feedback.
 So Sarah and her team blended digital technologies with human coaches to deliver affordable, accessible learning solutions.
-With the goal to help, employees get support in improving their behavioural skills.
+With the goal to help, employees get support in improving their behavioral skills.

 The magic of blended learning

-Most noteworthy, there is something powerful in creating a safe space to practice along with high-quality coaching and the social support of a learning group.
+Most noteworthy, there is something powerful in creating a safe space to practice along with high-quality coaching which blends the social support of a learning group.
 Sarah and the team behind her solution hold up a mirror to how one behaves in different business scenarios.
 And provide thoughtful feedback on what one does well and where a learner can improve.
 Lastly, you get the privacy of performing with your personalised tutor and coach as well as the benefit of sharing your experience and holding each other accountable for meaningful change with your fellow team members.

 How it works

 To start with, each participant gets access to content and video examples of what “good” looks like in the behaviour they are trying to master.
 Then they get to practice in two ways – firstly using their webcam, they record short videos in response to prompts from the platform and self-evaluate their performance.
 Then they complete a live role-play assignment on a video call and an external coach assesses their performance – not just where they can improve but also what’s gone well (too often this important reinforcing feedback step is skipped over!
 The goal is to measure exact progress against the competencies the learners are building.
-Aggregated performance data can be shared too which means it’s a fantastic tool to flag potential blind spots for the entire team.
+Aggregated performance data can be shared too which means it’s a fantastic tool to flag potential blind spots which blends for the entire team.